F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 .. note::

-   The |kctlr| is deployed to the namespace 'default' and the uses the  ``serviceAccountName`` 'bigip-ctlr'.
+   The examples deploy the |kctlr| to the namespace 'default' and the create the ``serviceAccountName`` named 'bigip-ctlr'.

 .. _k8s-openshift-hostsubnet: